 Note that that “dip” road is Point Grey road, and the main road above Kits Beach (from Burrard Bridge) was Cornwall.
 Coming up from the dip going west, they merge.
 Cornwall is no more, and Point Grey road continues over to MacDonald.
 However – it’s not a road anymore – it’s a bike path!

 Point Grey road past MacDonald is now closed to automobile through traffic, and the new bike path will deliver you onto it.
 Watch out for cyclists coming from the other direction – it’s a two-way path!

 Traveling east from Jericho you follow the bike path along Point Grey road.
 It dumps you onto the quiet section of Point Grey road that dips down and comes up again at Kits Beach.
 Once you’re at Kits Beach, you’re finished with any roads for now.
 You can just follow the seaside bike and pedestrian routes.

-Why was Point Grey Road Closed?
+Why was Point Grey Road closed to automobile through traffic?

 The desire for a continuous seaside “promenade” to Jericho Beach goes back at least 80 years (and led to Hadden Park connecting Vanier Park and Kits Beach being purchased), but here already-established residential property and the ocean meet abruptly at a bluff along the shore.